Stellafane 'Little Man' - click for Stellafane Home Page Observing header

 Moon Phase Calculator

 Is that pesky moon brightening up the sky too much?
 Use our online calculator to figure out when the moon will be dark for the best observing (unless, of course, you are planning to observe the moon!).
-Closely related to this is our Equinox & Solstice Calculator.

-Weather Conditions at Stellafane
+Weather at Stellafane

 Sometimes, telescopes seem to be cloud magnets (Especially new ones!)